awslabs/Renate/doc/getting_started/supported_algorithms.rst

      - :py:class:`Learner <renate.updaters.learner.Learner>`
      - A simple method which trains the current model on only the new data without any sort of mitigation for forgetting.
 Used as "lower bound" baseline in experiments.
    * - ``"Avalanche-ER"``
-     - :py:class:`Learner <renate.updaters.avalanche.learner.AvalancheReplayLearner>`
+     - :py:class:`AvalancheReplayLearner <renate.updaters.avalanche.learner.AvalancheReplayLearner>`
      - A wrapper which gives access to Experience Replay as implemented in the Avalanche library.
 This method is the equivalent to our Offline-ER.
    * - ``"Avalanche-EWC"``
-     - :py:class:`Learner <renate.updaters.avalanche.learner.AvalancheEWCLearner>`
+     - :py:class:`AvalancheEWCLearner <renate.updaters.avalanche.learner.AvalancheEWCLearner>`
      - A wrapper which gives access to Elastic Weight Consolidation as implemented in the Avalanche library.
 EWC updates the model in such a way that the parameters after the update remain close to the parameters before the update to avoid catastrophic forgetting. [`Paper <https://arxiv.org/abs/1612.00796>`__]
    * - ``"Avalanche-LwF"``
-     - :py:class:`Learner <renate.updaters.avalanche.learner.AvalancheLwFLearner>`
+     - :py:class:`AvalancheLwFLearner <renate.updaters.avalanche.learner.AvalancheLwFLearner>`
      - A wrapper which gives access to Learning without Forgetting as implemented in the Avalanche library.
 LwF does not require to retain old data.
 It assumes that each new data chunk is its own task.
 A common backbone is shared across all task and each task has its own prediction head. [`Paper <https://arxiv.org/abs/1606.09282>`__]
    * - ``"Avalanche-iCaRL"``
-     - :py:class:`Learner <renate.updaters.avalanche.learner.AvalancheICaRLLearner>`
+     - :py:class:`AvalancheICaRLLearner <renate.updaters.avalanche.learner.AvalancheICaRLLearner>`
      - A wrapper which gives access to iCaRL as implemented in the Avalanche library.
 This method is limited to class-incremental learning and combines knowledge distillation with nearest neighbors classification. [`Paper <https://arxiv.org/abs/1611.07725>`__]